jeffreykegler/Marpa--R3/cpan/kollos/kollos.lua.md

 all the code in this file will be "pure"
 Kollos -- no Perl knowledge.
 That is not the case at the moment.

+## Development Notes

+This section is first for the convenience of the active developers.
+Readers trying to familiarize themselves with Kollos may want to skip it or skim it in their first readings.

+### To Do

+#### TODO notes

+Throughout the code, the string "TODO" marks notes for action during or after development.
+Not all of these are included or mentioned in these "Development Notes".

 ## Kollos object